deficollective/defiscan/src/content/protocols/pendle.md

 ### PENDLE incentives for LPs and Fees for vePENDLE voters

-The vePENDLE system handles voting, boosts and rewards.
+The _vePENDLE, fees and incentives_ module handles voting, boosts and rewards.

+#### PENDLE emissions to LPs

 The `PendleVotingControllerUpg` contract manages the gauge voting system that determines PENDLE incentive distribution across pools.
-The _Pendle Team_ can completely upgrade the contract, or add and remove pools from receiving votes without timelock which could lead to _loss of unclaimed yield_.
+The _Pendle Team_ can completely upgrade this contract, or add and remove pools from receiving votes without timelock which could lead to _loss of unclaimed yield_.

 The PENDLE tokens that are distributed as incentive can be withdrawn by the _Pendle Team_ at any moment from the `PendleGaugeControllerMainchainUpg` contract preventing distribution to LPs and leading to _loss of unclaimed yield_.
 Additionally the `PendleGaugeControllerMainchainUpg` is fully upgradeable and the logic of the updated contract can change future payouts of PENDLE to LPs.

+#### Redirection of Fees to vePENDLE voters

-Fees from market activities are sent to the `Treasury` multisig.
+Charged fees from market activities are automatically sent to the `Treasury` multisig.
 The fees allocated for the vePENDLE holders are manually forwarded to the `PendleFeeDistributorV2Proxy` from the `Treasury` multisig account via the EOA `Hardware Deployer`.
-The fees can be withhold at any stage of the transfer from the Treasury to the vePENDLE holders.
+The collected fees can be withhold at any stage of the transfer from the Treasury to the vePENDLE holders.
+This could lead to _loss of unclaimed yield_.

 The `PendleMultiTokenMerkleDistributor` allows vePENDLE holders to claim token rewards issued by third parties.
 The `PendleMultiTokenMerkleDistributor` contains is upgradeable by the `DevMultisig`.
-These functions allow replacing the contract implementation and modifying the merkle root used to validate reward claims, without timelock or other protection.
+These functions allow replacing the contract implementation used to validate reward claims, without timelock or other protection.
 This could lead to _loss of unclaimed yield_.

 > Upgradeability score: High